jacob-merson/MFSimulator/README.md

     at the command line, type:
       pip3 uninstall MFSimulator

-      or, possibly (depending on python version/path aliases)
+    -or, possibly (depending on python version/path aliases)

       pip uninstall MFSimulator